Yoga Alliance Registered Prenatal Yoga School (RPYS)

 Pregnancy Yoga Yoga for Birth Active Birth Workshops Postnatal Yoga Mums & Bubs Yoga

 Heart-centred and practical business support for Pre & Postnatal Yoga Teachers

-MARKETING YOUR CLASSES AND BUILDING YOUR YOGA BUSINESS Join our private Facebook group for ongoing marketing and business support, learn how to attract and retain students and build your referral network.
+MARKETING YOUR CLASSES AND BUILDING YOUR YOGA BUSINESS Join our private Facebook group for ongoing support, learn how to attract and retain students and build your referral network.
 Stay up to date with evidence based research and have access to valuable resources and support on your journey as you evolve into a knowledgeable, reliable Pre & Postnatal Yoga teacher and guide that pregnant women can turn to with confidence.

 Receive mentoring and guidance from Joymamma Creator and Lead Trainer, Carrie Jeff - an important part of you becoming confident in yourself, and as a teacher.
 Additional private mentoring available on request.

 "Carrie, I loved the way you planned it out, the support & connection from the other women, the nutritious, delicious food, your guidance & support.
 I loved the learning, the brainstorming with the other ladies & then actually attempting to implement a sequence was super beneficial even when it felt out of my comfort zone.

 I knew I’d be learning with women who were already yoga teachers.
 Whilst I knew I had confidence with anatomy etc it was daunting to not have the yoga teacher training behind me.
 Thank you for creating such a safe sacred space to learn.
 I just loved every minute of it!"

 I can't thank you enough for your extremely thorough training course.